Mnpezz/Nano.to_woo_Point_of_sale/README.md

 - PHP 7.0 or higher

 ## Configuration
-1. Go to WooCommerce > Settings > NanoPay POS
+1. Go to Settings > NanoPay POS
 2. Enter your Nano address for receiving payments
-3. Customize any other settings as needed
+3. Press the Save button

 ## Frequently Asked Questions